ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 #### Why I skip the Controller

 It is not uncommon for an API to support multiple versions of a contract or different protocols, like REST and gRPC.
-This would result in multiple controllers, that all use the same application or business logic, as displayed below.
+This would result in multiple Controllers, that all use the same application or business logic, as displayed below.

 ![Multiple Controllers](../../../../../images/where-to-position-specflow-in-the-test-pyramid/multiple-controllers.png)

-Which controller would you use to automate your Gherkin scenario?
-Or would you duplicate the scenarios and implement them on every controller?
+Which Controller would you use to automate your Gherkin scenario?
+Or would you duplicate the scenarios and implement them on every Controller?

-In my opinion, controllers should be focused on technology specific concerns, like what status code to return from a REST API if a resource can't be found.
-It is the application and business logic working together with the other code that actually implement the functionality described by a Gherkin scenario.
+In my opinion, Controllers should be focused on technology specific concerns, like what status code to return from a REST API if a resource can't be found.
+It is the application and business logic, working together with the other code, that actually implement the functionality described by a Gherkin scenario.
 That's why I skip the Controllers in my SpecFlow scenarios.

 > NOTE: if the functionality differs between API versions, they won't share the same application logic.
 In that case it makes sense to create separate scenarios for each version.